-David van der Leer, Principal of DVDL DD, is a consultant, curator, educator, moderator, researcher, strategist, and writer.
+David van der Leer, Principal of DVDL DD, is a consultant, educator, moderator, researcher, strategist, and writer.
 David’s passion is reinventing the institutions of yesterday—and dreaming up the most inspirational institutions of tomorrow—through excellent architecture and interdisciplinary programs.

 David founded DVDL DD in 2018 after having worked and consulted with institutions, government agencies, corporations, and individuals for 15 years.
 He has extensive experience in bringing together interdisciplinary teams to create successful design projects.
 David teaches a course called (Re)Programming Museums at Columbia University’s Graduate School of Architecture Planning and Preservation.

 David has created, chaired, and led nearly 30 design competitions, and he has commissioned numerous design and art projects.
 He enjoys rethinking conventional design competition and commissioning processes, and actively promotes new practices in events like the Design Competition Conference he developed and co-chaired at Harvard University in 2015.